Enrolment free

 Entrance

-In the classroom of the CA2M Museum there are numerous ceramic pieces that were moulded by the groups that visited us during the year 2022.
-We invited infant and primary school classes to take part in this collective action in which we imagine an answer to this question: What can we do with those clay pieces?
-Leave the school and enter the museum to touch, change, break, make noise and soften.
+We invite preschool and primary school classes to participate in this activity, in which we imagine a response to the question: What can we do with that clay?
+Leave school and enter a museum to touch, change, break, make noise and soften.

 Categoría cabecera